ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 👨‍💻 **Developer**

 This project was created as a hobby.
 I am not a professional programmer—my main career is in a completely different field.
 I developed this application out of curiosity and a desire to experiment with artificial intelligence and voice interaction.
-The project leverages insights from interactions with AI models (including ChatGPT) and is open for anyone interested in improving or adapting it for their own projects.
+The project is open to anyone interested in improving it or adapting it for their own projects.

 ☕ **Coffee Donations**